Moldovan parliament repeals law on 2016 bank rescue despite IMF concerns | Politics

 Moldova had passed the law as a requirement for International Monetary Fund loans in 2016 under the then Prime Minister Pavel Filip.
 "The adoption of the law undermines the creditworthiness of Moldova, puts the National Bank at risk, a part of whose money put into circulation will be unsecured," Filip said on Wednesday.
 The IMF expressed concern ahead of the vote.
 The IMF's country representative Rodgers Chawani warned "it could undermine efforts to improve the financial system of Moldova."

-Separately, parliament also passed legislation on Wednesday conferring more status on the Russian language in Moldova, obliging state institutions to respond in Russian to an oral or written request from citizens if it is made in Russian. ($1 = 17.0857 Moldovan lei)
+Separately, parliament also passed legislation on Wednesday conferring more status on the Russian language in Moldova, obliging state institutions to respond in Russian to an oral or written request from citizens if it is made in Russian.
+Parliament also overturned a 2018 law which prohibited the broadcast of Russian-made analytical, news and military television programs. ($1 = 17.0857 Moldovan lei)

 - READ MORE ON: